w3c/wai-curricula/content/designer/forms-design.md

 Courses based on this module should:

-* demonstrate how people with disabilities interact with forms and widgets
+* demonstrate how people with disabilities interact with forms
-* explain accessibility requirements related to forms and widgets, including placement, structure, labels, instructions, and notifications
+* explain accessibility requirements related to forms, including placement, structure, labels, instructions, and notifications

 ## Learning Outcomes for Module